HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was or something I learned was (insert something here).

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as on a boat or at an airport.
+It could be used to measure the wind conditions to determine whether they are suitable for travel.
+By using this to measure weather, it will be able to predict safe conditions for travel thus making it easier to determine safe travel conditions.